BobbyBrights/maintenance/README.md

 ## Deploy

-To deploy the site(s) run `./bin/deploy.sh` run the project root.
+To deploy the site(s) run `./bin/deploy.sh` from the project root.

 ## Teardown

-If the static websites are no longer required, i.e. maintenance mode is complete, run `./bin/teardown.sh` run the project root.
+If the static websites are no longer required, i.e. maintenance mode is complete, run `./bin/teardown.sh` from the project root.